nicojs/type-annotationify/README.md

 #### Parameter property transformation limitations

 1. It assumes `noImplicitAny` is enabled.
-Without out, this inference doesn't work.
+Without it, the inference from the assignments in the constructor doesn't work.
-2. When you use the property in with an assertion function you will get an error.
+2. When you use the property as an assertion function you will get an error.
 For example:
     ```ts
     interface Options {
       Foo: string;